vaupunkt/Onleihe-Checker/README.md

 > **Important**: The scraper currently only updates German libraries.
 International libraries in the extension database are maintained separately and may need manual updates.

+## 🔒 Security & Permissions

+The Chrome extension requires specific permissions to function properly.
+For a detailed explanation of each permission and why it's needed, see [PERMISSIONS.md](PERMISSIONS.md).

+**Key principles:**
+- Minimal permissions approach - only requests what's absolutely necessary
+- No data collection or external tracking
+- All processing happens locally in your browser
+- Transparent operation with public library data only

 ---

 **Made with ❤️ for German digital library users**